dtonhofer/testing_h2_and_spring_jdbc/README.md

 **Result for H2**

-All three scenarios show up in isolation level ANSI "READ UNCOMMITTED" and ANSI "READ COMMITTED" only.
+The Non-Repeatable Read phenomenon, in the form of the three scenarios above, shows up in isolation level ANSI "READ UNCOMMITTED" and ANSI "READ COMMITTED" only, as expected.
-However, in level ANSI "READ COMMITTED", apparently randomly, in about ~0.17% of the cases, the anomaly is *not* observed.
+However, in level ANSI "READ COMMITTED", apparently randomly, in about ~0.17% of the cases, the phenomenon is *not* observed.
 So something is going on.

 ### Test 3: Eliciting "Phantom Reads"

 [TestElicitingPhantomReads.java](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/src/test/java/name/heavycarbon/h2_exercises/transactions/TestElicitingPhantomReads.java)

-A "phantom read" is a more hairy phenomenon as it involves result sets defined by predicates (hence the concept of a "predicate lock").
+A "Phantom Read" is a more hairy phenomenon as it involves result sets defined by predicates (hence the concept of a "predicate lock").

-A "phantom read" (phenomenon "P3" in *A Critique of ANSI SQL Isolation Levels*) happens when transaction T2 (the "reader" transaction) selects a set of data item using a predicate, obtaining the result Ds:P with value set Xs.
+A "Phantom Read" (phenomenon "P3" in *A Critique of ANSI SQL Isolation Levels*) happens when transaction T2 (the "reader" transaction) selects a set of data item using a predicate, obtaining the result Ds:P with value set Xs.
 Transaction T1 (the "modifier" transaction) then updates the database so that Ds:P is extended to some Xs ∪ Ys (or reduced to some Xs - Ys) and commits.
 T2 then re-reads Ds:P and no longer finds the value set Xs seen earlier but the value set Xs ∪ Ys (or Xs - Ys) written by T1, i.e. data entrained via predicate-based reads into T2